Intramural Game Rules

 There are no onside kicks.
 Quick kicks are illegal.
 No team may advance beyond the scrimmage line until the ball has been kicked.
 Once the ball is punted, it may be blocked.
 If a blocked punt hits the ground, it is dead there.
 If the kicking team catches a blocked punt, it may be advanced, and a new series of downs begins.
 When a punt that has crossed the scrimmage line touches a player from either team and then hits the ground, it is a dead ball and belongs to the receiving team.

-The punting team must have at least five (5) players on the scrimmage line at the snap of the ball.
+The punting team must have at least five players on the scrimmage line at the snap of the ball.

-While attempting to remove the flag from a player in possession of the ball, defensive players may contact the body and shoulders, not the face, neck, or head.
-Defensive players may not hold, push, or knock an offensive player down in an attempt to remove the flag.
+While attempting to remove the flag from a player possessing the ball, defensive players may contact the body and shoulders, not the face, neck, or head.
+Defensive players may not hold, push, or knock an offensive player down to remove the flag.
 When the flag is taken from the player in possession of the ball, the ball is dead, and the down ends.
 The player who captures the flag should immediately hold it above their head to assist the official in marking the spot.
 Any player with the ball may not block or guard their flag against being taken.
 If the flag belt inadvertently falls off, a one-hand tag between the shoulders and knees constitutes a capture.

 A backward pass or fumble caught or intercepted in flight and inbounds may be advanced.
 It is passing interference if an eligible receiver is deflagged/tagged before touching a thrown ball.
 Contact that interferes with an eligible receiver is pass interference.